How we keep your records confidential

 - You will be required to provide ID before any information is released to you

-If you think anything is inaccurate or incorrect, please inform the organisation holding your information
+If you think anything is inaccurate or incorrect, please inform the organisation holding your information.
+We have provided the form below to help you request an amendment to your records.

 If you require this information in a different format or you need further information or assistance, please contact Mrs Sally Rees, Practice Manager.